verot/class.upload.php/README.md

 You can also use the class to work on local files, which is especially useful to use the image manipulation features.
 The class also supports Flash uploaders and XMLHttpRequest.

-The class works with PHP 4, 5 and 7, and its error messages can be localized at will.
+The class works with PHP 5.3+ and is compatible with PHP 7, and its error messages can be localized at will.